-Less common ETF weightings include fundamental weighted, volatility weighted, and dividend weighted.
+Other (less common) ETF weightings include fundamental weighted, volatility weighted, and dividend weighted.

-The table below compares the performance of a market-cap weighted ETF (SPY) an equal-weighted ETF (RSP).
+The table below compares the performance of a market-cap weighted ETF (SPY) to an equal-weighted ETF (RSP).
 Both ETFs track the S&P 500 Index:

 SPY vs. RSP Trailing Returns: Total Return % (NAV) from Morningstar data.